 Risk Neutral Pricing and Valuation

-Conceptually, risk neutrality is used extensively in valuing derivative securities because it establishes a theoretical basis for finding the equilibrium price between buyers and sellers in any transaction.
-It’s therefore an important aspect of options trading strategies.
+Risk neutrality is used extensively in valuing derivative securities.
+It establishes a basis for determining theoretical equilibrium pricing between buyers and sellers in any transaction.
+Therefore, it’s an important aspect of options trading strategies.

-Given that risk-averse investors demand a premium for taking on additional risk, while each individual investor’s risk tolerance can differ.
-This risk premium can present a problem from an analytical perspective; it introduces “noise” and analytical complexity which can complicate the pricing of derivatives and other investments.
+Given that risk-averse investors demand a premium for taking on additional risk — and because each investor’s risk tolerance differs — pricing derivatives can become complex.
+This risk premium can present a problem from an analytical perspective; it introduces “noise” and complexity that can complicate the pricing of derivatives and other investments.

-To adjust for this complexity in derivatives trading, mathematicians and financial professionals often find it useful to apply risk-neutral measures when pricing derivatives.
+To adjust for this complexity in derivatives trading, mathematicians and financial professionals may apply risk-neutral measures when pricing derivatives.

 Understanding Risk Neutral Probability

-The concept of risk neutrality is used to find objective pricing for derivatives; risk neutral probability therefore removes the noisy risk factor from calculations when finding fair value.
+Risk neutrality is used to find objective pricing for derivatives.
+Therefore, risk-neutral probability removes the noisy risk factor from calculations when finding fair value.

-This differs from real-world risk-based pricing, which introduces any number of security-specific or market-based factors back into the calculation.
-The downside of this “real-world probability” is that it makes calculating value an exceedingly complex exercise, as you would need to make fine-tuning adjustments for almost every unique factor that might affect your investment.
+This differs from real-world, risk-based pricing, which introduces any number of security-specific or market-based factors back into the calculation.
+The downside of this “real-world probability” is that it makes calculating value an exceedingly complex exercise, as it requires fine-tuned adjustments for almost every unique factor that might affect an investment.

-Ultimately, risk-neutral probabilities allow you to apply a consistent single rate towards the valuation of all assets for which the expected payoff is known.
-This allows for ease and simplicity when approaching the valuation process.
+Risk-neutral probabilities allow investors to apply a consistent single rate towards the valuation of all assets for which the expected payoff is known.
+This simplifies the valuation process.

-However, that’s not to say that risk-aversion and other costs are not factored into calculations, as risk-averse investors would never choose to accept trades that don’t offer risk premiums over the long run.
+This is not to say that risk-aversion and other costs are not factored into calculations, however.
+Risk-averse investors would rarely choose to accept trades that don’t offer risk premiums over the long run.

 Identifying what type of investor you are is important before diving in.
 If you’re a risk-neutral investor, choosing between risky and non-risky investments will be based on expected values.

-If you are risk averse, your investment opportunities will need to be assessed based on whether you are receiving a risk premium commensurate with the risk you perceive.
+If you are risk averse in your options trading strategy, your investment opportunities will need to be assessed based on whether you are receiving a risk premium commensurate with the risk you perceive.

 FAQ